RobinLinus/coins-legacy/notes/bitcoin-lite-network.md

 ```

 ### Output Paths and SPV proofs
-Output paths correspond perfectly to SPV proofs.
+Output paths correspond naturally to SPV inclusion proofs.
 This is easy to see: To verify an SPV proof one needs to know its block header within the best chain,
 this corresponds to a `block_index`.
 The Merkle path corresponds to a `transaction_index` and the transaction itself proves the `output_index`.
 This means an `output_path` is provable.